Navigation and Search

-This command, available with Ctrl+N, combines two different features: Go to Everything, which appears first, provides quick navigation to all possible destinations (types, symbols or files).
-The list of suggestions appears as soon as you invoke the command and initially includes your recent files and navigated items.
+This command, available with Ctrl+T, combines two different features: Go to Everything, which appears first, provides quick navigation to all possible destinations (types, symbols or files).
+The list of suggestions appears as soon as you invoke the command and initially includes files and code locations you've recently navigated to.
 As you type, the list is updated according to your input.
 Go to Type, which appears when you press the shortcut again, allows you to navigate to any type within your solution.
 These and other 'Go to' features also support wildcards: '*' (asterisk) represents zero or more characters; '+' (plus) represents one or more characters; '?' (question mark) represents one or zero characters.

 Go to Symbol

-The Go to Symbol feature (Ctrl+Shift+Alt+N) searches by name, solution-wide, for any file member.
+The Go to Symbol feature (Shift+Alt+T) searches for methods, fields and other file members by name, solution-wide.
 All ReSharper's 'Go to' commands, including Go to Symbol, support case-insensitive CamelHumps.
 That is, you can find a member quicker by entering its initial character and any subsequent characters that its name contains — for example, you can find testFixedSizeBuffer by entering tfixs.

 Go to File

-Similar to Go to Type, Go to File (Ctrl+Shift+N) navigates you to any file within your solution.
+Similar to Go to Type, Go to File (Ctrl+Shift+T) navigates you to any file within your solution.
 All the same search techniques and wildcards are supported.

 Go to File Member

-To quickly navigate to a particular method or field in the current file, use the Go to File Member command (Ctrl+F12).
+To quickly navigate to a particular method or field in the current file, use the Go to File Member command (Alt+\).
 Same as with Go to Type, start typing the symbol name and then select from the list of matching members.
-This feature works with file members from C#, VB.NET, XAML, XML files, build scripts, and even ASP.NET markup files.
+This feature works with file members from all supported languages.

 Go to Base